0n0w1c/Foundations/readme.md

 * Shortcut to toggle display of the Foundations button
 * In-game settings for automated tile placement for 1x1 electric poles, inserters, belts, splitters, and loaders
 * Multi-player compatible
+* Space Platform Foundation (Electric)
+  (Only available if both Electric Tiles and Space Platform for ground are active)

 ---